Where what cannot yet be said

 Psychoanalytic Therapy in Sydney

-Based in Sydney, The Underthought Psychoanalysis Practice offers professional counselling and psychoanalytic therapy for teenagers and adults.
+I offer counselling and psychoanalytic therapy in person or online across Australia.
 The work here invites a gentle engagement with thoughts, emotions, and life experiences.
-This allows each person’s story to unfold at its own pace, with care, patience, and depth.
+This allows each person’s story to unfold with care, patience, and depth.

 How Therapy is Understood in This Practice